 Pursuant to the Act, the Area must be a Slum Area, a Blighted Area, or an area in which there is a shortage of housing that is affordable to residents of low or moderate income, including the elderly.

-According to the Governing Body, the area of operation of the Agency shall be the redevelopment area as described in exhibit A and the shaded portion of the map depicted on exhibit B, both of which shall be on file in the City Clerk's office.
+According to the Governing Body, the area of operation of the Agency shall be the redevelopment area which shall be on file in the City Clerk's office.

-The area of the city of Palmetto is approximately 3,528 acres.
-The Area, with the expansion of this plan is approximately 1,050 acres and generally consists of the older central core of the city which had become deteriorated due to age, obsolescence, and the lack of investment.
-The Area is approximately 29.76% of the City.
-While parts of the Area have been revitalized as a result of Community Redevelopment efforts over the years, many parts of the Area still suffer from Slum Areas and Blight
+The area of the city of Palmetto is approximately 3,124 land acres.
+The Area, with the expansion of this plan is approximately 1,268.65 land acres and generally consists of the older central core of the city which had become deteriorated due to age, obsolescence, and the lack of investment.
+The Area is approximately 40.61% land acres of the City.
+While parts of the Area have been revitalized as a result of Community Redevelopment efforts over the years, many parts of the Area still suffer from Slum Areas and Blight Areas.

-Areas.
 Unfortunately, a deteriorating area is self propagating, and as conditions worsen, residents and private businesses become less willing to put financial resources into the Area.
 It is this cycle which severely limits the ability of private enterprise to stop the spread of slum and blight without public assistance.
-TABLE 1: CRA ACREAGE BY CHRONOLOGY Identifies the established Area through the past actions of the Governing Body (All acreage is approximate).
+TABLE 1: CRA ACREAGE BY CHRONOLOGY identifies the established Area through the past actions of the Governing Body (All acreage is approximate).

-Palmetto Co TABLE 1: CRA mmunity Rede and the second s The second second second

-AREA DESIGNATION ACREAGE CITY CRA

-City of Palmetto 3528 -

-AREA A 537.253 15.00% 51.00%

-AREA B 45.33 1.28% 4.00%

-AREA C 19.935 0.57% 2.00%

-AREA D 447.455 12.68% 43.00%

-AREA E X X X

-Total CRA X X X

-- 1) A "Finding of Necessity" for the initial 537.253 acre Area, designated as AREA A, was adopted by City Ordinance No. 259 on November 4th, 1985. - 2) A "Finding of Necessity" for an additional 45.33 acres, designated as AREA B, was adopted by City Ordinance No. 323 on August 17th, 1987. - 3) A "Finding of Necessity" for an additional 19.935 acres, designated as AREA C, was adopted by City Ordinance No. 330 on February 25th, 1988. - 4) A "Finding of Necessity" for an additional 447.455 acres, designated as AREA D, was adopted by City Ordinance No. 555 on March 19th, 1996. - A "Finding of Necessity" for an additional X acres, designated as AREA E, was adopted by City Ordinance No. X on August XX, 2011.
+A "Finding of Necessity" for the initial 537.25 acre Area, designated as AREA A, was adopted by City Ordinance No. 259 on November 4th, 1985.

+A "Finding of Necessity" for an additional 45.33 acres, designated as AREA B, was adopted by City Ordinance No. 323 on August 17th, 1987.

+A "Finding of Necessity" for an additional 19.96 acres, designated as AREA C, was adopted by City Ordinance No. 330 on February 25th, 1988.

+A "Finding of Necessity" for an additional 447.46 acres, designated as AREA D, was adopted by City Ordinance No. 555 on March 19th, 1996.

+A "Finding of Necessity" for an additional 218.68 acres, designated as AREA E, was adopted by City Ordinance No. X on Oct XX, 2011.

 The overall boundaries of the Area are shown graphically in MAP#1: BOUNDARIES AND CHRONOLGY OF THE GEOGRAGHIC CRA and by legal description in APPENDIX A: LEGAL DESCRIPTION.
-A copy of each "Finding of Necessity" is found in APPENDIX 8: FINDINGS OF NECESSITY.
+A copy of each "Finding of Necessity" is found in APPENDIX B: FINDINGS OF NECESSITY.